Y-debug-sys/AutoTomo-TME/README.md

 - plot.py - helper functions for generating figures
 - utils.py - code for earlystopping, training and testing
 - net_params.py - network architectures of AutoTomo, MNETME and DBN
-- AbileneData/ - CSV files of remote martrix and traffic matrix sampled from Abilene dataset
+- AbileneData/ - CSV file of remote martrix and traffic matrix sampled from Abilene dataset
-- GeantData/ - CSV files of remote martrix and traffic matrix sampled from G´EANT dataset
+- GeantData/ - CSV file of remote martrix and traffic matrix sampled from G´EANT dataset

 ## Example args: